Welcome to today's edition of the Rush 24-7 podcast.

 But here's Pedoris.

-The fundamental transformation he wished to achieve here was to reduce this country's power and influence.
+Accordingly, the fundamental transformation he wished to achieve here was to reduce this country's power and influence.

 And just as he had to fend off the still toxic socialist label at home, so he had to take care not to be stuck with the equally toxic isolationist label abroad.

-And he goes on to describe the fortuitous events taking place now that are actually facilitating and helping Obama Reduce America's power and influence.
+And he goes on to describe the fortuitous events taking place now that are actually facilitating and helping Obama reduce America's power and influence.

 Back after this.

-I and this is what I mean by makes me feel humble.
+And this is what I mean by makes me feel humble.

 This is Team Rush showing that there are a lot of Americans who still love this country.

-People running out making this book number one pre-order on Amazon and all these places.
+People running out, making this book number one pre-order on Amazon and all these places.

 This is just people wanting to be heard.